CanobbioE/CanobbioE/README.md

 # Hi there, I’m Edoardo 👋

-_I’m a Senior Software Engineer with big dreams.
+_I’m a Software Engineer on it's way to become a great Software Architect.
 Think of me as a professional button presser who happens to speak Go._

+I'm currently working as a freelance Senior Backend Developer.
+My main client is [IndyKite](https://www.indykite.com/) a Norwegian startup on its way to transform enterprise AI with graph-powered solutions.
+I've previously worked with [Glofox](https://www.glofox.com/), handling the integration with external sysetms like Stripe, Twilio, Customer API and many more.
+Before that, I was employed for [Ti&M](https://www.ti8m.com/), the Swiss leader firm in digitalization projects and products, working as a full-stack developer.

 ---